MattTokunaga/recipe-analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

 ## Data Cleaning
 This data is honestly already pretty clean, but a few extra steps do need to be taken.
 First, I merged the two datasets together.
 This was possible thanks to the unique recipe ID that the website gives each recipe.
 Then, I averaged the ratings for each recipe to add an average rating column.
+This was after filling any missing ratings with 0.

 Additionally, the datasets included a weird quirk.
 Instead of actual lists, some columns, such as "tags," contained information that looked like a list but was actually just one long string.
 However, splitting the strings and turning them into actual lists was simple using the `.split` command in Python.